-Through this lived experience, I have come to identify five dispositions as crucial to navigating uncertainty and change.
+Through this lived experience, I have come to identify five leadership* mindsets that are crucial to navigating uncertainty and change.

 Accompaniment is an embodied metaphor, happening in space and time, placing power dynamics within a spatial framework.
 An accompanying leader practices active inclusion, not by remaining static in space and time and inviting others into status quo, but by going out in a way that is disruptive to status quo power dynamics.
 Accompanying leaders move toward the edges, toward others at the edges of power.
 They move away from the safety and security of the centre, away from their own power and competence.
 They continually re-centre power at the edges, around conversation and trust.
 Lastly, as trusting relationships allow, they move through space and time, shoulder to shoulder—an egalitarian disposition—in deep solidarity with those they trust and with whom they converse.

 Meaning making leaves behind artifacts—an idea, a system, soup, a painting, a song, a story.
 We call cohesive collections of artifacts culture.
 Meaning making is culture making, and culture making is meaning making.
 Generative leaders perform a kind of cultural photosynthesis, breathing in the unfiltered carbon dioxide of human experience, and breathing out the oxygen of shared meaning.
 Generative leaders are aware of and actively work toward reversing deficiencies of meaning.